 We have a strong preference for value pricing for legal services.
 Value pricing is a term used to describe a pricing model that sets fees based on the value of the work done for the client.
 Value pricing is done before the work begins so that you know how much you can expect to pay ahead of time.

-This firm uses a value pricing model.
+This firm uses a value pricing model for most situations.
 Here’s how it works:

 - You provide the attorney with basic information about your situation, including the facts involved and the goals of the representation.

 - You and the attorney discuss the options available to you.
 The attorney can help you evaluate the pros and cons of each option and chose the quickest and least expensive way to reach your goals.

 - Once a decision is made, the attorney develops a scope of work and gives you a customized, fixed fee before representation begins.
 As long as the scope of work does not change due to unexpected circumstances, this fixed fee is the amount you can expect to pay.

 The up-front fee model allows you to weigh the costs of legal representation against the benefits and make an informed decision about how to proceed with your legal affairs.

 Value pricing also encourages open communication between attorney and client.
 Because you are not “on the clock” for every phone call or e-mail, you can contact the attorney with your questions, knowing you won’t be nickel-and-dimed for every response.